Examining the Chicago Bears' roster:

 DEFENSIVE LINE (10)

-Scott and Lane have come on strong, and they could actually become regular contributors in the defensive line rotation.
+Scott and Lane have come on strongly enough that they could actually become regular contributors in the defensive line rotation.